 It is estimated that there are 4,000 puppy mills in the U.S. that produce more than half a million puppies a year!

-- That’s 30 to 40 litters each and every year, per puppy mill.
+• That’s 30 to 40 litters each and every year, per puppy mill.

-- The dogs are underfed, abused and never given medical care.
+• The dogs are underfed, abused and never given medical care.

-- The conditions are cruel, cramped and unsanitary.
-Females must produce puppies at every heat.
-Once they can’t, they dumped, usually dropped by the side of a country road, or sadistically drowned.
+• Females must produce puppies at every heat.
+Once they can’t breed any longer, they are often just dumped by the side of the road or sadistically drowned.

 A puppy mill is a large-scale commercial dog breeding facility where profit is given priority over the well-being of the dogs.

 In order to maximize profits, female dogs are bred at every opportunity with little-to-no recovery time between litters.
-Puppy mill puppies, often as young as eight weeks of age, are sold to pet shops or directly to the public over the Internet, through newspaper ads and at swap meets and flea markets.
+Puppy mill puppies, often as young as 5 weeks of age, are sold to as pet store puppies or directly to the public online via puppy scams, through newspaper ads and at swap meets and flea markets.